 A continuing exploration of painting including more contemporary materials and processes.
 Historical and contemporary approaches will be analyzed.
 Emphasis on the individualization of each student's visual vocabulary and their understanding of contemporary issues in painting.
 Offered alternate years.
 Fees: Additional fee required.
 Prerequisites: ARDE2410

 ARDE3430 Digital Photography (3)

 Students will explore digital imaging techniques and applications of acquiring, manipulating and outputting digitized photographic images using Adobe Lightroom and Photoshop.
 Students should have a DSLR for this course.
 Fees: Additional fee required.
 Prerequisites: ARDE2430, ARDE2760, or instructor's approval

 ARDE3440 Introduction to Web Design (3)

-Introductory experiences in the creation and production of web-based graphic forms through the use of HTML and industry-standard software applications including Adobe Dreamweaver and Photoshop.
+Introductory experiences in the creation and production of web-based graphic forms through the use of HTML, CSS, and industry-standard software applications including Adobe Dreamweaver and Photoshop.
 Students will learn the basics of setting up a website from start to finish, including buying a domain name, signing up for a hosting service, and creating a website on Wordpress.
 Fees: Additional fee required.
 Prerequisites: ARDE2350, ARDE2360, or instructor's approval

 ARDE3500 Studio Practice and Critique (3)

 Cross-emphasis studio course structured to develop professional studio practice through rigorous critique, individuated expression, and criticality regarding relevant issues in contemporary art production.
 Course normally taken in the junior year.
 Prerequisites: Declared Art major, or instructor's approval